m90/seeThru/README.md

 (the browser has to support `<video>` and `<canvas>` of course)<br/>See caniuse.com for browsers that support **[`<canvas>`][24]** and **[`<video>`][25]**<br/>If you are looking for a tool to detect these features have a look at <a href="http://www.modernizr.com/">Modernizr</a>

 ##tl;dr##
-Put a black-and white alpha channel right underneath your `<video>` source (in the same file), load jQuery and let the plugin do magical things:
+Put a black-and white alpha channel right underneath your `<video>` source (in the same file), make sure jQuery is loaded and let the plugin do magical things:
 <code>
 $('#myRadVideoNeedsTransparencies').seeThru();
 </code><br>